As part of our communication & development campaigns,

 we’re looking for motivated and curious graduates or young professionals

 If you want to explore the EU cultural sector and external affairs,

 take a look at our vacancies and internship offers

 We welcome skilled professionals

 in the field of EU international cultural relations.

 If you feel you are one of those, contact us at email@example.com

-Our team of collaborators is developing the launch of Culture Solutions along 2019.
+Our team of collaborators has been developing the launch of Culture Solutions since 2019.

-They bring their expertise and experience on a voluntary basis to develop cS activities.
+They bring their expertise and experience on a voluntary basis to develop cS activities and fundraise.

 Sandra Coumans is founder of the consultancy Culture le Hic, through which she tries to bring the field of transnational cooperation in the arts forward.
 Since 2005 she has been active in culture at an international level (in and outside of Europe) in a range of different organisations and roles (a start-up festival, the European Commission, BOZAR Brussels or with European networks).
 Her experience includes contemporary art, creative industries and cultural heritage: what matters is to support the sector strategically and conceptually, putting in place the best possible framework for projects and activities.
 She has lived in four different countries in Europe and is now based in Brussels.